Mast cell: Cross-linking and phosphorylation

-Degranulation and fusion
+LAT and Protein kinase C activation

 An important adaptor protein activated by the Syk phosphorylation step is the linker for activation of T cells (LAT).
 LAT can be modified by phosphorylation to create novel binding sites.
 Phospholipase C gamma (PLCγ) becomes phosphorylated once bound to LAT, and is then used to catalyze phosphatidylinositol bisphosphate breakdown to yield inositol trisphosphate (IP3) and diacyglycerol (DAG).
 IP3 elevates calcium levels, and DAG activates protein kinase C (PKC).
 This is not the only way that PKC is made.
 The tyrosine kinase FYN phosphorylates Grb2-associated-binding protein 2 (Gab2), which binds to phosphoinositide 3-kinase, which activates PKC.
 PKC leads to the activation of myosin light-chain phosphorylation granule movements, which disassembles the actin–myosin complexes to allow granules to come into contact with the plasma membrane.

+Granule membrane fusion

 The mast cell granule can now fuse with the plasma membrane.
-Soluble N-ethylmaleimide sensitive fusion attachment protein receptor SNARE complex mediates this process.
+This is mediated by Soluble N-ethylmaleimide-sensitive factor attachment protein receptors (SNARE) proteins.
 Different SNARE proteins interact to form different complexes that catalyze fusion.

-Rab3 guanosine triphosphatases and Rab-associated kinases and phosphatases regulate granule membrane fusion in resting mast cells.
+IgE-independent activation

+The most versatile IgE-independent receptor is known as MrgprB2 in mice and MRGPRX2 in humans.
+These receptors can recognize many different, mostly positively charged compounds.
+MrgprB2 is expressed in connective tissue mast cells but not in mucosal mast cells of mice.
+Binding of ligands to MrgprB2 results in activation of G-protein-signaling pathways.

 MRGPRX2 mast cell receptor

 Human mast-cell-specific G-protein-coupled receptor MRGPRX2 plays a key role in the recognition of pathogen associated molecular patterns (PAMPs) and initiating an antibacterial response.
-MRGPRX2 is able to bind to competence stimulating peptide (CSP) 1 - a quorum sensing molecule (QSM) produced by Gram-positive bacteria.
-This leads to signal transduction to a G protein and activation of the mast cell.
+Binding of MRGPRX2 to competence stimulating peptide (CSP) 1, produced by Gram-positive bacteria, leads to signal transduction to a G protein and activation of the mast cell.
 Mast cell activation induces the release of antibacterial mediators including ROS, TNF-α and PRGD2 which institute the recruitment of other immune cells to inhibit bacterial growth and biofilm formation.

-The MRGPRX2 receptor is a possible therapeutic target and can be pharmacologically activated using the agonist compound 48/80 to control bacterial infection.
-It is also hypothesised that other QSMs and even Gram-negative bacterial signals can activate this receptor.
-This might particularly be the case during Bartonella chronic infections where it appears clearly in human symptomatology that these patients all have a mast cell activation syndrome due to the presence of a not yet defined quorum sensing molecule (basal histamine itself?).
-Those patients are prone to food intolerance driven by another less specific path than the IgE receptor path: certainly the MRGPRX2 route.
-These patients also show cyclical skin pathergy and dermographism, every time the bacteria exits its hidden intracellular location.